Back to E-commerce Dictionary

 Examples of Data Lake for Product Data

-• 2A fashion brand uses a data lake to store unstructured social media mentions and image tags alongside structured product attributes.
+• 2A clothing brand uses a data lake to store social media comments and photo tags.
+They look at this data alongside their product lists to understand fashion trends.

 How WISEPIM Helps